Code of Conduct of the Diehl-Group

-Diehl carries out its business activities both in agreement with the laws and regulations of public authorities in the countries where its employees work and in accordance with the principles described here.
+Diehl carries out its business activities both in agreement with the laws and regulations of public authorities in the countries where its employees work in accordance with the principles described here.
 All employees on all hierarchical levels, as well as the executive bodies, are to comply with them without exception.
-Unfair or even illegal practices are not compatible with our business principles.
+Unfair or even illegal practices are not compatible with our Code of Conduct.

 We therefore attach importance to a working environment in which employees address compliance issues openly and discuss them with their superiors as well as with the Compliance Organization.
 Our goal is to sensitize all employees to compliance in their daily work by means of sustainable communication.

-Diehl forbids every kind of bribery.
-No employee may offer, provide, or accept bribes.
+Diehl forbids every kind of bribery and corruption.
+No employee may offer, provide or accept bribes.
 Bribery is a criminal offense.
-This includes bribery in business transactions, as well as bribery of any holder of office or granting of advantage.
-In particular, any direct or indirect offer, promise, provision, or acceptance of inappropriate benefits, whether material or of any other kind, for the purpose of acquiring orders or procuring unlawful advantages is forbidden to all employees.
+This includes bribery in business transactions as well as bribery of any holder of office or granting of advantages and facilitation payments.
+In particular, any direct or indirect offer, promise, provision, or acceptance of inappropriate benefits, whether material or of any other kind, for the purpose of acquiring orders or procuring unlawful advantages is forbidden to all employees (corruption).

 Employees who are involved in contractual negotiations with authorities must be familiar with the guidelines governing the process of submitting business offers in each respective country and may not violate them.